 In the case of extreme hardship, money may be disbursed from the prisoner's Mandatory Savings account prior to release.

-Prisoners who have more than eight (8) years to serve before their release date are not required to have a Mandatory Savings.
+Prisoners who have more than eight (8) years to serve before their release date do not have to have a Mandatory Savings.

 Inmate Marriage